 •Work shopping the possibility of a food based search engine, able to sort by ingredient, recipe, cooking style, time period, etc.

-Please find a collection of research summaries from the Network below:
+Please find a collection of research summaries from the Network on the Outputs tab.

 The collaborating organisations represent some of the largest and most important UK/US digitised food-based collections: